Kelisei/Cpp_Practice/readme.md

     //!to get a percentage we would need to cast the divider to double: int correct = 8;
     int questions = 10;
-    double score = correct/(double)questions * 100; //!If otherwise we don't cast it as a double, it would be integer division, yielding 0. std::cout << score << "%"; //!Prints 80%
+    double score = correct/(double)questions * 100; //!If otherwise we don't cast it as a double,
+    //it would be integer division, yielding 0. std::cout << score << "%"; //!Prints 80%

     return 0;